thoughtrealm/bumblebee/BUMBLEBEE_QUICK_START.md

 You can export these identities to other users like this...

 <pre>
-bee export user home --from-keypair --output-file export-home.txt
+bumblebee export user home --from-keypair --output-file export-home.txt
 </pre>

 To reference this identity when creating a bundle, specify it with the **--from** flag...

 <pre>
-bee bundle --input-source console --output-file test --from home --to Bob
+bumblebee bundle --input-source console --output-file test --from home --to Bob
 </pre>

 The other user would import your identity like it would for any user, and then reference it when opening the bundle, like this...

 <pre>
-bee open --input-file test.bcomb --output-target console --from home
+bumblebee open --input-file test.bcomb --output-target console --from home
 </pre>

 Of course, the other use may use a different name for your identity than just "**home**", such as "BobHome" or something like that.

 Using this process, you can add as many identities in a single profile as you wish.
-You can remove them using **bee remove keypair**.
+You can remove them using **bumblebee remove keypair**.

 ## Using multiple profiles
 _BumbleBee_ allows you to create any number of profiles.
 Each profile provides its own security